navcoin/navcoin-org/content/notices/2020-05-28-navcoin-core-5-0-0-dao-extension.md

 <[Pull Request 530](https://github.com/navcoin/navcoin-core/pull/530)>

-This PR includes a serie of Deployment Proposals as described in https://www.reddit.com/r/NavCoin/comments/bs4pvn/proposal_for_the_extension_of_the_community_fund/:
+This PR includes a series of Deployment Proposals as described in https://www.reddit.com/r/NavCoin/comments/bs4pvn/proposal_for_the_extension_of_the_community_fund/:

 - Adds support for abstaining in the votings.
 (Version Bit 19) - includes functional test